aws-samples/aws-marketplace-metered-container-product/README.md

 echo $ECR_REPOSITORY
 ```

+4. To install AWS Load Balancer Controller, perform the steps through section “Install AWS Load Balancer Controller through Helm” outlined here https://aws.amazon.com/premiumsupport/knowledge-center/eks-alb-ingress-controller-fargate/

-4. To deploy the product, enter the script **build.sh** with the **--deploy** parameter in Terminal:
+5. To deploy the product, enter the script **build.sh** with the **--deploy** parameter in Terminal:

 ```bash
 ./build.sh --deploy
 ```

-5. You can see the product being started by entering the following command.
+6. You can see the product being started by entering the following command.

 ```bash
 kubectl get pods
 ```

-6. As part of the deployment, the application creates an Application Load Balancer.
+7. As part of the deployment, the application creates an Application Load Balancer.
 It takes a couple of minutes for this Load Balancer to get provisioned and active.
 To check whether the Load Balancer’s is active, enter the AWS CLI’s **elbv2 describe-load-balancers** command as follows:

 ```bash
 aws elbv2 describe-load-balancers --query 'LoadBalancers[?VpcId==`'"$VPC_ID"'`].State' --output text